 It was a fun party, with lots of energy and activity for the children.
 They enjoyed getting into character with the face paint and re-telling the story as they walked the hall.

-I hope this have given you some ideas for your Gruffalo Party!
+Enjoy organising your own Gruffalo party and i hope this have given you some ideas!
 Thanks for taking a look.

 Visit the Gruffalo website for other related activities.